 Reducing Hospital Pharmacy Costs by Controlling Drug Spend

-As hospitals look to contain costs, it only stands to reason that they should focus on drug spend.
+Drug spend is a significant cost driver for hospitals, making it a prime target for cost-cutting measures.
 Pharmacy is often a hospital’s second-largest cost center, and while labor can be expensive, more than 80% of an inpatient pharmacy’s spend goes to drugs.

 Yet it isn’t just the proportion of budget drawing hospital leaders’ attention to drug spend.
 Shifting market dynamics are challenging health system’s capabilities and their ability to manage this spend efficiently.